arshinx/braintree-expressjs/README.md

    npm install
    ```

-2. Rename the `example.env` file to `.env` and fill in your Braintree API credentials.
+2. Update the `.env` file with your Braintree API credentials.
    Credentials can be found by navigating to Account > My User > View Authorizations in the Braintree Control Panel.
 Full instructions can be [found on our support site](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).

 3. Start the server: